Shasankgunturu/longRangeObjectDetection/README.md

-# Long Range Object Detection Project
+# Long Range Object Detection

 ## Overview
 This project focuses on long-range object detection, leveraging aerial imagery and various deep learning models.
 Our primary goal was to detect objects in different weather conditions using existing datasets and models, with modifications for improved performance.